Author: Bjørn Woll

 Marin Alsop | Picture: Adriane White

-Under the title “Paradise lost?”, the 2025 Biennale of the Berliner Philharmoniker takes as its starting point the beauty of nature and the threat to which it is exposed.
+Under the title “Paradise lost?”, the 2025 Biennale of the Berliner Philharmoniker takes as its starting point the beauty of nature and the threats to which it is exposed.
 Four depictions of nature from four different continents will be presented by Marin Alsop, a pioneering figure among female conductors, who is making her debut with the orchestra.

 Clear, precise and without frills